 You can also establish a backup plan that will correct their course in case their approach doesn’t work.
 Doing so will put you in a coaching role instead of a micromanaging position.

 The plan should also include a timeline where you can check in and monitor progress.
-Indeed, the process uncovers challenges and helps you determine if they’re doing things according to plan.
+Indeed, the process uncovers challenges and helps you determine if they’re doing things according to a resource allocation plan.
 However, it can be an opportunity to assess results without micromanaging them.

 Give People Space